thtrieu/essence/README.md

-* #table of content
-{:toc}

 *What I cannot create, I do not understand - Richard Feynman*

 ### Numpyflow

-Is an on-going project that builds deep feed-forward computational graph completely in `numpy`.
-Delegating as much computation as possible to `numpy` built-in routines to gain a little more spare time.
+Is an on-going project that builds deep feed-forward computational graph completely in `numpy` (to be upgrade to DAG).
+Delegating as much computation as possible to `numpy` built-in routines to optimize for speed.
+It is supposed to be run entirely on CPU.

 Goal: finish building CNN, batch normalization, LSTM, GRU, NTM and train at least one model using each of these modules.